ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/lets-encrypt-certificates.markdown

 Now that certbot is ready, you can create an executable script that will run the certbot command whenever RavenDB asks it, this way the certificate will keep renewing itself.

-When using the `Security.Certificate.Exec` option, RavenDB expects to get the raw binary representation (byte array) of the .pfx certificate through the standard output.
+When using the `Security.Certificate.Load.Exec` option, RavenDB expects to get the raw binary representation (byte array) of the .pfx certificate through the standard output.

 Here's a little script, `certificate.sh`, that demonstrates this feature.
 It renews the certificate or creates it in the first run, uses `openssl` to convert the received file to .PFX and writes it to the standard output for RavenDB to consume.
 {CODE-BLOCK:bash}